Aman1337g/Cpp-notes-and-codes/README.md

 ## 8.1.
 Strings

-A string is an array of characters.
+A string is an **array of characters**.
 Unlike in C, we can define a string variable and not necessarily a character array to store a sequence of characters.
 Data of the same type are stored in an array, for example, integers can be stored in an integer array, similarly, a group of characters can be stored in a character array or a string variable.
 A string is a one-dimensional array of characters.

 Declaring a string is very simple, the same as declaring a one-dimensional array.
 It’s just that we are considering it as an array of characters.